Twigman/tyche/README.md

   The system follows a modular design, where core components like sensors or automation are separated by clear responsibilities and can be extended with limited impact.

 - **Event-Driven Processing**
-  Core interactions—especially those related to WebSocket/STOMP—are handled in an event-driven fashion using Spring's event mechanism.
-Components remain loosely coupled through asynchronous event publishing and listening.<br />
+  WebSocket/STOMP communication is implemented in an event-driven manner using Spring’s native event system to keep components loosely coupled.<br />
   👉 [View event class diagram](./diagrams/class_event_overview.png)

 - **Polymorphic Sensor Modeling**